Tel: +44 (0) 7770 923511

 Eureka!
 A ten minute chat with Charlie at Castlerigg Stone Circle and the transformation was astonishing.
 I felt that I now knew how to use the light to my best advantage.
 It was the turning point for me, I wanted not only to apply this newly acquired knowledge to landscapes but also to my wildlife photography as well.

-Bence's farm is run by the very young but supremely talented Bence Mate http://www.matebence.hu/.
+Bence's farm is run by the young but supremely talented Bence Mate http://www.matebence.hu/.
 Every wildlife photographer should make the pilgrimage to Southern Hungary at some stage.
-It's a simple trip, Easyjet to Budapest then you are picked up by Bence's mum who takes you to a paradise of little wooden boxes and sensational birdlife.
+It's a simple trip, fly to Budapest then you are picked up by Bence's mum who takes you to a paradise of little wooden boxes and sensational birdlife.
 I WILL be going again

 I love travel especially when there is a chance to really get out into the wild.
 I can't sit on a beach for more than 10 minutes so I have to be somewhere that teems with wildlife.
 I have so many more places to visit but here are a few tips from my experiences so far

-http://www.uncletan.com/ We visited the insanely basic Uncle Tan's jungle camp in Sandakan, Borneo about 16 years ago, then it cost 50p per night including food !
+http://www.uncletan.com/ We visited the insanely basic Uncle Tan's jungle camp in Sandakan, Borneo about 20 years ago, then it cost 50p per night including food !
 We had a deluxe hut with bats roosting right above us so if you woke up with a wet arm....
 I'll leave you to guess.
-The sounds of the jungle at night and watching Proboscis monkeys and Rhinoceros Hornbills from a boat on the river at dawn were sensational.
+The sounds of the jungle at night and watching Proboscis monkeys and Rhinoceros Hornbills from a boat on the river at dawn was sensational.
 I expect it is far more civilised now but I'm sure it will still be worth the trip.

 http://www.markcarwardine.com/ Fancy some whale watching? then the best trip has to be to the Sea of Cortez with Mark.
-Gaze in awe at Blue Whales, marvel at leaping Mobular Rays and best of all hang on for dear life in San Ignacio lagoon when the screaming women in your panga are all leaning over one side trying to stroke the inquisitive grey whale calf that has come to within inches of your tiny boat which is now a mile from land and at 45 degrees, truly terrifying.
+Gaze in awe at Blue Whales, marvel at leaping Mobular Rays and best of all hang on for dear life in San Ignacio lagoon when the screaming women in your panga are all leaning over one side trying to stroke the inquisitive grey whale calf that has come to within inches of your tiny boat which is now a mile from land and listing at 45 degrees, truly terrifying.

 http://www.sgisland.gs/index.php/Main_Page Ah South Georgia, it's as if Slartibartfast (now I'm showing my age) has thrown one of his creations into the South Atlantic.
 The scenery is incredible and the wildlife? well arriving on a beach holding 250,000 king penguins is just one of those life changing moments.
 Bird Island with courting Wandering Albatross was also a wonder to behold.